22 Expert Tips and Swaps for Eating Less Dairy

 Don’t Forget the Calcium

 “Dairy is an excellent source of high-quality protein, calcium, and vitamin D. By choosing to reduce daily dairy consumption, it’s important that an individual pays closer attention to his or her calcium intake,” says Paul Salter, MS, RD, CSCS.
 “Calcium plays several crucial roles in the body—namely in bone formation and muscle contraction.
 Dairy is an excellent source of calcium and is often the ‘go-to’ recommendation for boosting daily intake.
 Fortunately, there are several other calcium-rich food options that can be incorporated in place of milk, yogurt, or cheese.”
-So what can you grab instead of dairy for that all important calcium?
+So what can you grab instead of dairy for that all-important calcium?
 Sardines are your top choice with 33 percent of your daily value!
-For more great options, check out The 20 Best Calcium-Rich Foods That Aren’t Dairy—Ranked!
+For more great options, check out non-dairy calcium-rich foods!

 Embrace the Calorie Cutting

 “Cutting down excess dairy is a great way to cut out extra ‘hidden’ daily calories,” says Allyson Kramer, author of Naturally Lean!
 “For example, think about your coffee.
 Just one tablespoon of heavy cream contains over 50 calories while one tablespoon of almond milk has only three calories.
 Next time you order a pizza, ask for “no cheese” and top with your favorite veggies.
 This small change alone will save you around 270 calories per slice!”
 And another great reason to decrease dairy is to increase the other types of nutritious foods you can enjoy.
 “Instead of filling up on dairy products, try replacing them with whole foods, such as vegetables, nuts, and beans.”
 Bottom line?
 Instead of obsessing over the dairy you are missing, embrace the calories that are also being cut—and the new, interesting ways you get to eat!
-Speaking of cutting calories, here are 36 Ways to Cut 50 Calories or More that are so easy you can shave thousands of calories from your diet in a week!
+Speaking of cutting calories, here are simple swaps to cut calories that are so easy you can shave thousands of calories from your diet in a week!